 A major key to preventing gum disease is to regularly brush and floss your teeth.
 Both of these dental hygiene habits help prevent plaque from building up and providing a home for bacteria to thrive.
 While most people may understand that brushing and flossing your teeth is beneficial, many are unaware of how to do so properly.
-At Copenhaver Dental, we want to help you learn about proper brushing and flossing in Richmond Hill, Georgia, so your teeth can receive optimum care and protection.
-If you have questions about proper dental hygiene techniques, we welcome you to schedule an appointment with our dentists, Dr. Copenhaver, Dr. Hood, and Dr. Bordlemay, by calling us at 912-756-2936.
+At Ford Avenue Family Dentistry, we want to help you learn about proper brushing and flossing in Richmond Hill, Georgia, so your teeth can receive optimum care and protection.
+If you have questions about proper dental hygiene techniques, we welcome you to schedule an appointment with our dentists, Dr. Ray Wallace and Dr. Bordlemay, by calling us at 912-756-2936.

 How to Brush Your Teeth

 Brushing your teeth is one of those things most of us do as part of our daily routine.
 By brushing your teeth every day, you can help keep your teeth healthy, strong, and beautiful.
 In order to do that, however, it is important that you follow the proper guidelines for how to brush your teeth.
 The American Dental Association has provided these simple steps:

 - Don’t use more than a pea-size drop of toothpaste; for most adults, this is plenty.

 - Tilt your toothbrush so that it is at 45-degrees angle from your gums.

 - Brush your teeth in a circular motion.

 - Be sure to brush every side of your teeth, including the back, the chewing surfaces, and close to the gum line.